First presidency of Donald Trump: Use of the Office of President

-According to several reports, Trump's and his family's trips in the first month of his presidency cost U.S. taxpayers nearly as much as President Obama's travel expenses for an entire year.
-When Obama was president, Trump frequently criticized him for taking vacations which were paid for with public funds.
-The Washington Post reported that Trump's atypically lavish lifestyle is far more expensive to the taxpayers than what was typical of previous presidents and could end up in the hundreds of millions of dollars over the whole of Trump's term.
+According to several reports, his and his family's trips in the first month of his presidency cost U.S. taxpayers nearly as much as President Obama's travel expenses for an entire year, which was frequently criticized by Trump during his predecessor's term.
+The Washington Post reported that his lavish lifestyle is far more expensive to the taxpayers than that of previous presidents.